AMERICAN ANGUS ASSOCIATION - THE BUSINESS BREED

 Lynsey McAnally (39:44):

 Listeners, for more information on making Angus work for you, check out the Angus Beef Bulletin and the Angus Beef Bulletin EXTRA.
 Subscribe today.
 If you have questions or comments, please email us.
 We would appreciate it if you would leave us a review on Apple Podcast and share this episode with any other profit-minded cattlemen.
 Thanks for listening.
-This has been Angus at Work!
+This has been Angus At Work!

 Angus At Work Color Logo